Skip to main content

 • 10-Year Trend (2014-2023): Stable

 • Dusky grouse are the most common forest grouse species in the Salmon Region due to its predominantly dry forest habitat.
 Ruffed and spruce grouse numbers are limited, but they may be found in riparian habitats and moist, high-elevation forest types.
-Forest grouse production is likely average to moderately increasing this year and hunting should be good.
+Forest grouse production appears to be good this year and hunting should be good with above average chick survival.

 Greater Sage-grouse